viewstools/docs/DevEnvironmentSetup.md

 2. Install Create React App for native platforms (iOS, Android) `npm install --global create-react-native-app` 2a.
 If you need to run it as an administrator `sudo npm install --global create-react-native-app`
-3. Install Views `npm install --global @viewstools/use`
+3. Install Views `npm install --global @viewstools/use` 3a.
+If you need to run it as an administrator `sudo npm install --global @viewstools/use`
 4. Create your React web(DOM) project `create-react-app my-app` or React Native project `create-react-app my-app`
 5. Go to the project directory, type `cd` (with space after cd) and drag project folder on the terminal window
 6. Run `use-views` to enable Views on your project